How To Create a Follow-up Survey & Questions To Ask

 • 71% of qualified leads are never followed up with (Forbes)

-• 80% of sales deals take five follow-ups yet 44% of reps stop after one (Yesware)
+• 80% of sales deals take five follow-ups, yet 44% of reps stop after one (Yesware)

 • 53% of customers switch companies due to a lack of follow-up (Help Scout)

-• 57% of employees let communications about project updates slip through the cracks without proper follow-up (Hubspot
+• 57% of employees let communications about project updates slip through the cracks without proper follow-up (Hubspot)

 What Is a Follow-up Survey?

-10 Reasons Use Follow-Up Survey
+10 Reasons to Use Follow-Up Survey

-Here is a quick rundown of the various ways in which follow-up surveys benefit sender and recipient in any transaction.
+Here is a quick rundown of the various ways in which follow-up surveys benefit the sender and recipient in any transaction.

 Following up…